Greek deal done, Merkel's allies rush to sell it in Germany

 BERLIN Germany's political establishment rushed to defend a deal with Greece on Monday to negotiate a third bailout, with Chancellor Angela Merkel's lieutenants selling the agreement as a victory for Europe that her conservatives can support.

-German lawmakers will be recalled from their summer recess for a vote -- probably on Friday -- to authorise the opening of loan negotiations with Athens once the Greek parliament has approved the entire programme and passed the first laws.
+German lawmakers will be recalled from their summer recess for a vote -- likely on Friday -- to authorize the opening of loan negotiations with Athens once the Greek parliament has approved the entire program and passed the first laws.

 "Europe has won," tweeted Peter Altmaier, Merkel's chief of staff, adding that Germany "was part of the solution -- from the beginning until the end!"